Abdallah1397/TypeScriptFundamentals/README.md

 ## Why TypeScript?
-Detect error without running the code. **Static Typed Checking**
+Detect error without running the code. **Static Typed Checking** In JavaScript, function parameters and variables don't have any information!
+So developers need to look at documentation, or guess based on the implementation.

 ## How TypeScript work?
 TypeScript compiler compile TS code into JS code. this process called **Transpilation**